My Grandparents Had a Hotel

-My Grandparents Had a Hotel is a 1991 documentary film by Karen Shopsowitz that takes a nostalgic look at the Montieth Inn, a popular Jewish resort operated in the Canadian Catskills from 1935 to 1949.
-Although it is in Canada, the inn is similar to Grossinger's and the Concord Hotel in the Catskills of New York, which also saw their heyday in the mid-20th century.
+My Grandparents Had a Hotel is a 1991 documentary film by Karen Shopsowitz that features the Montieth Inn, a popular Jewish resort operated in the Canadian Catskills from 1935 to 1949.
+Although it is in Canada, the inn is similar to Grossinger's and the Concord Hotel in the Catskills of New York, which were similarly popular in the mid-20th century.

-With playful 16mm home video footage, interviews with people who once worked and vacationed at the family-run inn, and the filmmaker's father's own memories of the family's prized hotel, the film recreates the magic of this spot while telling the history of how the phenomenon came to be, how it flourished, and, finally, why it declined.
+The film included 16mm home video footage, interviews with people who once worked and vacationed at the family-run inn, and the filmmaker's father's own memories of the family's prized hotel.
+The film tells the history of how the phenomenon came to be, how it flourished, and, finally, why it declined.

-The documentary shows this unique time period through numerous vacationer's anecdotes.
+The documentary shows the time period through numerous vacationers' anecdotes.
 For example, one old man laughs at his young self, recalling the time he and his teenage friends once stirred up trouble by showing up to a formal dining hall wearing dress shirts, ties, and suit jackets — but no pants.

 History of Jewish Resorts in North America

 In the 1930s, restrictions against Jews were common in the North American hotel industry.
 When someone with a Jewish-sounding last name called to make a reservation, hotels would often lie and say they had no vacancies.

-Recognizing that Jews needed a place where they could get away without having to worry about antisemitism, one Canadian-Jewish couple sold their deli and bought a beautiful 150-room hotel on Lake Rosseau in Muskoka, just north of Toronto.
-The Monteith Inn became a popular vacation spot, where guests could relax in the countryside and enjoy the steady stream of talented entertainers that passed through.
+Historically, Jews in North America faced social discrimination.
+To make it easier for Jews looking for hotels, resorts, or inns to stay at, a Canadian-Jewish couple sold their deli and bought a 150-room hotel on Lake Rosseau in Muskoka, just north of Toronto.
+The Monteith Inn quickly became a popular vacation spot for the Jewish community.

 Eventually, the government put an end to the antisemitic practices that made Jewish resorts necessary.
 Social reform and a terrible natural disaster spurred the decline of the Monteith Inn, but it and other hotels like it have left their traces in old family videos and memories.